ahmedmoustafa/Notebooks/Irf6/Irf6.md

 ## Multiple Testing Correction

-We conducted 45101 statistical tests.
-The computed *p*-values need to be corrected for *multiple testing*.
-The correction can be performed using `p.adjust`, which simply takes the original *p*-values a vector and returns the adjusted (corrected) *p*-values using the [False Discovery Rate](https://en.wikipedia.org/wiki/False_discovery_rate) adjustment
+We conducted 45,101 statistical tests.
+The computed *p*-values should be corrected for *multiple testing*.
+The correction can be performed using `p.adjust`, which simply takes the original *p*-values as a vector and returns the adjusted (corrected) *p*-values using the [False Discovery Rate](https://en.wikipedia.org/wiki/False_discovery_rate) adjustment
 method: